History

 HI Closure and Name Change (1970-1974)

 Henderson Institute ceased operation as an official high school in 1970 and began operating as a ninth grade center until 1974.
-After that, the Henderson Institute name was discontinued, and the school became a part of Eaton Johnson Jr. High School.
+Afterwards, the Henderson Institute name was discontinued, and the school became a part of Eaton Johnson Jr. High School.

 1975